Olympiodorus of Thebes: Influence

 The ninth-century patriarch, Photius, excerpts the history in his Biblioteca (the section pertaining to the history is known as the 46 Fragments of Olympiodorus, twelve of which have no historical content).
 Photius was a careful reproducer of the language and mannerisms of the authors he excerpted, and much of Olympiodorus's style survives in his work.
 From Photius we know of the organisation of the history, and it is he who tells us that Olympiodorus referred to himself as a poet.
-The Fragments stick closely to the Latin names of titles: the young Valentinian receives the title Nobilissimus; Jovian remains with Attalus as his Patricius, and it is from him we learn the names of Olympiodorus’ friends.
+The Fragments stick closely to the Latin names of titles: the young Valentinian receives the title Nobilissimus; Jovian remains with Attalus as his Patricius, and it is from him we learn the names of Olympiodorus's friends.
 Photius decries Olympiodorus's style:

-“His style is clear but loose and wanting in vigour, and sometimes degenerates into commonplace vulgarity, so that the work does not deserve to be considered a history… He is not distinguished for form, except… that he now and again approaches simplicity; but even in this, owing to the excessive meanness and paltriness of his diction, he… gradually descends to vulgar mannerism”.
+"His style is clear but loose and wanting in vigour, and sometimes degenerates into commonplace vulgarity, so that the work does not deserve to be considered a history… He is not distinguished for form, except… that he now and again approaches simplicity; but even in this, owing to the excessive meanness and paltriness of his diction, he… gradually descends to vulgar mannerism".
 (Note: Treadgold translates this as ‘slang’ (χυδαιολογία), and “refers to ordinary vernacular Greek, which everyone used in conversation and in practical writing with no literary pretensions”.)

-The ecclesiastical historian, Philosturgius, whose work appeared between 433 and 440, is believed to have had access to Olympiodorus’ entire work..
-Evidence for this is “complex and debatable”, as the work of Philosturgius is accessible only via an epitome of Photius.
-The final book of Philosturgius’ Ecclesiastical History (Book Twelve) covers the same ground as does the ‘’history’’, and ends with the same episode (the defeat of the usurper John and proclamation of Valentinian III as western Emperor.
+The ecclesiastical historian, Philosturgius, whose work appeared between 433 and 440, is believed to have had access to Olympiodorus's entire work.
+Evidence for this is "complex and debatable", as the work of Philosturgius is accessible only via an epitome of Photius.
+The final book of Philosturgius's Ecclesiastical History (Book Twelve) covers the same ground as does the ‘’history’’, and ends with the same episode (the defeat of the usurper John and proclamation of Valentinian III as western Emperor.
 There are linguistic similarities between the work of Philosturgius and the relevant passages of Zosimus that suggest Olympiodorus as a common source.
 The Baldwins offer a list of details suggesting a connection between the respective fragments of the two authors, though their attitudes towards Stilicho were very different.
-(Note: This might have been due to Philosturgius’ being an Arian: “Stilicho's relative tolerance of pagans did not extend to heretics”.)
+(Note: This might have been due to Philosturgius’s being an Arian: “Stilicho's relative tolerance of pagans did not extend to heretics”.)

-Philosturgius mentions Alaric's blockade of Rome and the ensuing famine, and says that those Romans who “had not been devoured by each other” were granted permission to bring in corn by Alaric, after he had declared Attalus emperor.
+Philosturgius mentions Alaric's blockade of Rome and the ensuing famine, and says that those Romans who "had not been devoured by each other" were granted permission to bring in corn by Alaric, after he had declared Attalus emperor.